bradwilson/ansible-dev-pc/README.md

 # Notes on differences between Linux distros

 In general, these scripts are optimized around the experience of users of Ubuntu desktop distributions.
-These
+These scripts install GUI-based applications, and manipulate the GUI shell for development purposes.
+They will probably most work on a server-based distribution if that's what you use for development, though they will require significant reworking.

 ## Desktop vs. WSL 2 distributions